ahmetunge/angular7-reactiveform-validation/angular7-validations/README.md

 # Angular7 ReactiveForm Validations

 ## Overview

    Simple client side validations for angular 7 with using angular-material.
  This project include
 1) Maximum validations to check maximum length of input
 2) Minimum validations to check minimum length of input
+3) Email validations to check input is email or not
-3) Required validations
+4) Required validations
-4) Custom validation for confirm password
+5) Custom validation for confirm password

 ## Features